 2. Speed of Services

 With some services, when customers need it, they need it right away.
 For example, heating and air conditioning services may be critical at the peak of summer or dead of winter.
 If a provider can fulfill a promise of getting the problem fixed the same day, marketing may make that a priority.

 As another example, emergency clinics and hospitals are now offering their wait times online or even on outdoor signage to demonstrate how quickly a patient can be seen.
 For customers, the promise of fast response time may not be the only criterion, but there are moments when it is at the top of the list.

 When service providers face a saturated market, it becomes especially important to create value propositions that help them stand out.
 This may speak to potential customers who feel they have a unique need.

 Windshield repair and replacement services that perform repairs at a customer's home or business will want this unique feature to be a critical part of their marketing efforts.

 4. Trust of Services

-Trust is a crucial component of services marketing.
+Trust is a crucial component of service marketing.
 However, too many providers include this benefit in marketing with no way to back it up.
-Providers who have built reputations may find ways to demonstrate the trust they have grown by featuring a large number customers served or using testimonials of highly satisfied customers.
+Providers who have built reputations may find ways to demonstrate the trust they have grown by featuring a large number of customers served or using testimonials of highly satisfied customers.